altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 "Did Lady Mariam…"<br/>
 "Hmm?
 Yes, that’s right."<br/>
 He could see the soldier looking relieved, but Freij didn’t admonish him.<br/>
-Even when he heard the words—
+Even when he heard the words—<br/>
 "Ohh, the God child had spoken."<br/>
 — Freij stubbornly ignored it.<br/>
 No matter what Mariam said, he was the one who issued the orders.<br/>
 "Quickly!
 Light more torches, assign more night watchers to guard against night raids.
 Tell the navy admiral to be more vigilant."<br/>
 "Yes Sir!"<br/>
 The adjutant then dashed off.<br/>
-Freij also has his pride, and was unhappy about the nickname of being the “Message pigeon of the God child”.<br/>
+Freij also has his pride, and was unhappy about the nickname of being the "Message pigeon of the God child".<br/>
 However, the fort had 15,000 men, while the invading Belgaria army numbered 40,000.<br/>
 He won’t have any reinforcement.<br/>
 Now wasn’t the time to be headstrong.<br/>
-Three nights later, they operation began—
+Three nights later, they operation began—<br/>
 The cloud was so dense that the moonlight couldn’t shine through.<br/>
 The forest was pitch dark, and you couldn’t even see your own hand.<br/>
 Belgaria soldiers suppressed their breathing.
 They were here since day time, and didn’t move at all.<br/>